evmts/tevm-monorepo/.changeset/shiny-jokes-agree.md

 "@tevm/contract": patch
 ---

-Renamed Read, Write, and Event, ReadActionCreator, WriteActionCreator, and EventActionCreator.
-Added full jsdoc documentation to contracts"
+Renamed Read, Write, and Event to ReadActionCreator, WriteActionCreator, and EventActionCreator respectively.
+Added full JSDoc documentation to contracts.